-In this tutorial we will show you how to install Percona Server on CentOS 7 server.
-For those of you who didn’t know, Percona Server is a drop-in replacement for the MySQL database which use an enhanced version of InnoDB Database engine called xtradb.
-According to the Percona Website Percona xtradb is designed to provide superior performance, scalability and instrumentation.
+In this tutorial, we will show you how to install Percona Server on CentOS 7 server.
+For those of you who didn’t know, Percona Server is a drop-in replacement for the MySQL database which uses an enhanced version of the InnoDB Database engine called xtradb.
+According to the Percona Website, Percona xtradb is designed to provide superior performance, scalability, and instrumentation.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step install Percona Server on CentOS 7 server.

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Installing Percona Server on CentOS 7.

 First, we will add the repository package from Persona:

 Then run the yum repolist command to make sure that the repository is active:

 After the installation is finished, start the Percona Server: